SNAP study

 The ultra-high risk group will also be asked to complete four follow-up assessments which:

-• will be every six months
+• take place every six months,

 • involve answering questions about everyday life, wellbeing and thoughts.